palewire/first-web-scraper/notes/command-line-basics.md

 # Navigating the command line

-Working with Python, Django and pretty much any other programming language means becoming comfortable with your computer's command line environment.
+Working with Python (and pretty much any other programming language) means becoming comfortable with your computer's command line environment.
 If you haven't seen it before, it looks something like this:

 ![OSX terminal window](https://f.cloud.github.com/assets/947791/119759/801b7d6a-6cb3-11e2-8eab-d3c9f2dcac15.png)